 Answer: The ability for you to purchase larger Tweet Splashes exists so you don't have to keep filling out the submission form over and over again for the same book.

-For example, the least expensive Tweet Splash option is the 1-Star Tweet Stash at $5.00.
+For example, the least expensive Tweet Splash option is the 1-Star Tweet Stash Lite at $5.00.

-What if you know for sure you want to go ahead and purchase 30 days of tweets for your only book, but you'd rather not have to submit the 1-Star Tweet Splash form ten times to make that happen?
+What if you know for sure you want to go ahead and purchase 30 days of tweets for your book, but you'd rather not have to submit the 1-Star Tweet Splash Lite form 30 times to make that happen?

 Not a problem.
-You can fill out the 4-Star Tweet Splash form once to cover all 30 days of tweets, which is why we have several choices of Tweet Splash packages.
+You can fill out the All-Star Tweet Splash form once to cover all 30 days of tweets, which is why we have several choices of Tweet Splash packages.

 Also, we're not going to be doing less promotion on your behalf because you've purchased a larger package, so we maintain the same daily rate for book promotion whether you purchase our smallest package or our largest package.